 Issue/Opportunity Planning Direction Action Rationale Timeframe Infrastructure Upgrades Upgrades are likely to be required where further land use intensification and redevelopment require increased capacity.
 Ensure that the Town is well serviced by infrastructure to support the envisaged population and business growth and intensity of development.
 Liaise with the State Government and service providers to ensure that the Town is adequately serviced by infrastructure to support future growth and development.
 Work with landowners to understand future servicing needs and the implications given the fragmented nature of landownership and planned growth within the Planning Areas.
 Undertake a study of the Town's laneways to determine where there are appropriate opportunities to improve access for servicing upgrades and of development.
+It is recommended that developers contact the relevant government department and service utility providers to establish service capacity of each service as part of due diligence processeses prior to preparing development proposals.
 Ensuring adequate and contemporary levels of servicing are available to support urban and economic growth.
 Short - Medium Term Sustainable Transport Public Transport nodes, particularly train stations, are focal points of activity that can be capitalised on through focusing redevelopment within the immediate catchment.
 Encourage optimised usage of existing public transport infrastructure and more walking, cycling.
 Finalise and implement the Town's Traffic, Transport and Parking Strategy Work with the State Government to investigate how key public transport nodes can be better capitalised upon and land use and transport integration improved.
 Introduce/increase the minimum requirements for end of trip facilities Review parking requirements within station precincts to optimise land use integration and maximise the number of people within the walkable catchment.
 Better integration of transport infrastructure with land use can encourage the use of active and public transport over the private car.
 Short Term Management of Parking Demand in Planning Areas There is a need to manage parking in the secondary centre to address high parking demand areas and vehicle congestion, improve streetscape amenity and support more sustainable modes of transport.
 Ensure the sustainable provision of parking within the Centre and station precincts.
 Prepare a parking management plan for the Town; Investigate opportunities to manage public and private car parking to reduce opportunities for long term parking within centres and station precincts.
 Review Local Planning Scheme and Local Planning Policy provisions relating to car parking and other vehicle requirements to align with the Town's strategic transport objectives.
 Ensure balanced provision of parking.
 Short Term